These Homemade Ferrero Rocher Chocolates are the healthier version of the popular chocolate & they are gluten free, dairy-free and refined sugar free.

 The fiddliest part of the recipe, would have to be taking the skins off the roasted hazelnuts.
-Other than that, it is nice and easy.
+I highly recommend getting blanched hazelnuts to save you this step.

 - 4 tablespoons coconut milk

-- 1 tablespoons organic maple syrup (rice malt syrup or raw/organic honey would also work)
+- 1 tablespoons maple syrup rice malt syrup or raw/organic honey would also work

 - 1 teaspoon vanilla extract

-- 2 tablespoons organic maple syrup (rice malt syrup or raw/organic honey would also work)
+- 2 tablespoons maple syrup rice malt syrup or raw/organic honey would also work

 - To make the chocolate coating, melt the coconut oil in saucepan on low heat.
 Once melted, add the maple syrup (or honey), whisking until well combined.
 Then add the cacao powder, stirring well until well mixed through.

 - Preheat oven to 180 degrees celsius and line a baking tray with baking paper.